agokhale/viamillipede/README.md

 + ``` viamillipede rx 8834   | zfs recv trinity/destset ```

 ### Options:
-+ `rx <portnum> ` Become a reciever.
++ `rx <portnum> ` Become a receiver.
 Write output to stdout unless initiate is specified.
 	+ If used concurrently with tx; full duplex connections are possible .
 	+ If used with initiate it will delay tcp socket startup untill there is data in the transport
 	+ if used with terminate it will delay reading untill the tunneled TCP connection is started